d4l3k/cs540-project/paper.md

 Many large systems have a high latency between cause and effect.
 We're also primarily interested in highlighting the differences between these algorithms.

+We bound the inputs to be within two times the maximum existing value for that expenditure category and greater than zero.

 ### Airplane

 The second model is that of flying an airplane.
 The Python Flight Mechanics